DenisCercasin/RentTracker/docs/sources/code_snippets.md

 ## What Was Stored in Memory

-Below is the **exact list** of memory entries that were added to the ChatGPT RentTracker project and used during code development.
+Below is the **exact list** of memory entries that were added to the ChatGPT Rent Tracker project and used during code development.

 > These entries served as **context for our prompts**, and the assistant had access to them whenever we asked for coding help or implementation advice.